-The torchlight procession follows a new route introduced by Hogmanay organisers Underbelly in 2017, starting from three points in Edinburgh's Old Town - North Bridge, South Bridge, as well as outside St Giles Cathedral - and streams down to Holyrood Park.
+The torchlight procession follows the route introduced by new Hogmanay organisers Underbelly in 2017, starting from three points or "zones" in Edinburgh's Old Town - North Bridge, South Bridge, as well as outside St Giles Cathedral - and streams down to Holyrood Park.

 Holyrood Park offers good vantage points to watch the torches blazing down the street.
-The event is free to watch, but only those carrying a £12 torch or those in a torchbearer's group, who are wearing a £3 wristband, can take part in the procession.
+The event is free to watch, but only those carrying a £14 torch or those in a torchbearer's group, who are wearing a £3 wristband, can take part in the procession.
 The torches themselves are wax-based, like a big candle.

 How to get your torches

-Vouchers for the wax-based torches cost £12 (plus £1 box office booking fee) and wristbands cost £3 in advance.
+Vouchers for the wax-based torches cost £13 (plus £1 box office booking fee) and wristbands cost £3 in advance.
 One person from each group must buy a torch and the rest must wear wrist bands to take part in the torchlight procession.